zhol0777/is-this-good/KEYCAPS.md

 ### Hammerworks/CRP

 Smoother than average, moderately thick.
 Comes in two colors: beige, and white.
 They don't run group-buys that often, so be prepared to pay the aftermarket tax if you want any.

-### NicePBT/CannonCaps

-NicePBT makes up the very thick blanks, while CannonCaps makes up the moderately thick blanks.
-CannonCaps have very very smooth texture, while NicePBT is a bit more textured.
-Their kitting tends to be one large base kit that provides solid 40's and split bars support.
-Limited reverse dye-sublimation.
-A decent buy for those not trying to buy keycaps directly from China.
-Legend quality is improving.